 In many cases you would only need to extract files from an RPM archive, without performing complex operations with an RPM database.
 There is a simple way to do it:

-This method makes use of the generic GNU CPIO utility, which deals with copying files to and from archives.
-The rpm2cpio command converts from RPM to CPIO format, and the output of this conversion is redirected to the cpio command.
+This method makes use of the generic GNU CPIO utility.
+The rpm2cpio command converts from RPM to CPIO format, and then the output of this conversion is redirected to the cpio command.

 To achieve a higher flexibility and to get access to more RPM functionality, you may want to make a step forward and create your own RPM database.
 You only have to do it once, by issuing the following instructions: